 For days I walked around finding cures to what I thought the strange feeling was.
 It wasn’t hunger, constipation, or some crazy stomach thingy from the well-undercooked beef in Barcelona.
 “You’re depressed,” Devin said, and I immediately believed him.
+He told me that he started taking CBD oils that he saw on Discover magazine to help him coupe with his depression.
 The feelings stayed with me for the next few days, and I created this list:

 - 1. Only you will grow.
 Seeing the world and how the sun sets in another hemisphere, how nice the people are, and what true history looks like up close, will undoubtedly change us.
 We return home and expect our friends and families to have grown with us, but in reality, they haven’t.